smarticoai/public-api/docs/capabilities/getMiniGames.md

   - `relative_period_timezone` (number) — Timezone offset in minutes used to evaluate `weekdays` and the active window (UTC minus local, as in JS `Date.getTimezoneOffset()` — e.g. `-180` for UTC+3)
   - `is_surcharge` (boolean) — When true, the prize stays winnable even when its `pool` reaches 0 (effectively unlimited stock)
   - `is_deleted` (boolean) — Always `false` in API responses — deleted prizes are excluded server-side
-  - `custom_data` (any) — The custom data of the mini-game defined by operator in the BackOffice.
+  - `custom_data` (any) — The custom data of the prize defined by the operator.
 Can be a JSON object, string or number
-  - `prize_modifiers` (PrizeModifiers[]) — Prize modifiers that will multiply by 2x, 5x or 10x the current total.
-This will not affect the final Prize Amount that will be awarded.
+  - `prize_modifiers` (PrizeModifiers[]) — Step-modifier tiles for step games (Treasure Hunt / Voyager) — see `PrizeModifiers` (2x / 5x / 10x, /2 / /5 / /10, 0, reset) applied to the running total revealed during the game.
+Presentation only — the awarded amount is still `prize_value`
-  - `allow_split_decimal` (boolean) — When enabled, you can split prize value by decimal values
+  - `allow_split_decimal` (boolean) — Step games (Treasure Hunt / Voyager): when true, the per-step revealed amounts of the prize value may be fractional; when false the split uses whole numbers
-  - `hide_prize_from_history` (boolean) — When enabled, you can hide prize from prize history
+  - `hide_prize_from_history` (boolean) — Operator hint to hide this prize when rendering prize-history UIs.
+Informational only — API responses are not filtered by it
-  - `requirements_to_get_prize` (string) — Requirements to claim the prize (lootbox specific)
+  - `requirements_to_get_prize` (string) — Operator text describing what the user must do to be eligible for this prize (lootbox games); shown when the prize is not yet available to the user
-  - `max_give_period_type_id` (AttemptPeriodType) — The period type for the prize to be given: Time from last attempt, Calendar days UTC, Calendar days user time zone, Lifetime
+  - `max_give_period_type_id` (AttemptPeriodType) — Period basis for the prize availability restriction — see `AttemptPeriodType`. `CalendarDaysUserTimeZone` evaluates `weekdays` / the active window in the user's timezone; the other types use `relative_period_timezone`
 - `expose_game_stat_on_api` (boolean) — Operator template setting.
 When enabled, the per-prize stock statistics (`pool`, `wins_count`, `weekdays`, `active_from_ts` / `active_till_ts`) are populated on `prizes` and kept current after every play; when disabled (default) those fields are omitted.
 See `getMiniGames` "Per-prize statistics"
-- `relative_period_timezone` (number) — Time zone to ensure each day aligns with your local midnight.
+- `relative_period_timezone` (number) — Timezone offset in minutes used to evaluate the template's period-based rules (UTC minus local, as in JS `Date.getTimezoneOffset()` — e.g. `-180` for UTC+3)
-- `activeFromDate` (number) — Holds time from which template will become available, for the template that are targeted to be available from specific time (UNIX timestamp)
+- `activeFromDate` (number) — Time from which the template becomes available (epoch ms); absent when not restricted
-- `activeTillDate` (number) — Holds time till which template will become available, for the templates that are targeted to be available from specific time (UNIX timestamp)
+- `activeTillDate` (number) — Time until which the template stays available (epoch ms); absent when not restricted
-- `steps_to_finish_game` (number) — The amount of steps to complete the game and gather the prize
+- `steps_to_finish_game` (number) — Number of steps to complete the game and collect the prize (step games — Voyager / Treasure Hunt)
 - `custom_section_id` (number) — ID of the operator-defined custom section (widget menu grouping) the mini-game is assigned to
-- `saw_template_ui_definition` (SAWTemplateUI) — The UI definition of the mini-game
+- `saw_template_ui_definition` (SAWTemplateUI) — Full raw UI definition of the mini-game (skin, colors, per-game visual settings) — see `SAWTemplateUI`.
+The commonly needed values are already lifted onto this template object
   - `skin` (string)
   - `name` (string)
   - `description` (string)